arjunvynipadath/docs/MPI_README.txt

 are located under: <prefix>/mpi/<compiler>/<mpi stack>/tests/,
 where <prefix> is /usr by default.

-1.3 Selecting which MPI to use: mpi-selector
+1.3 Selecting Which MPI to Use: mpi-selector
 --------------------------------------------
 Depending on how the OFED installer was run, multiple different MPI implementations may be installed on your system.
 The OFED installer